-Due to the support and coverage the bill the bill received in the 112th Congress, the RAISE Act was heard by the Committee on Education and the Workforce's Subcommittee on Health, Employment, Labor, and Pensions (HELP) on July 25, 2012.
-During that hearing, Representative Rokit was able to engage witnesses on the merits of the RAISE Act.
+Due to the support and coverage the bill the bill received in the 112th Congress, the RAISE Act was heard by the Committee on Education and the Workforce's Subcommittee on Health, Employment, Labor, and Pensions (HELP).
+During that hearing, Representative Rokita was able to engage witnesses on the merits of the RAISE Act.
 You can watch that exchange here.

 For more information on the hearing, or to watch an archived webcast of the entire hearing, visit the hearing page.

 Support for the RAISE Act in the 114th Congress:

 Support for the RAISE Act in previous Congresses:

 Representative Rokita penned an op-ed for the Washington Examiner in support of the RAISE Act:

 The Washington Examiner - U.S. Rep. Todd Rokita: RAISE Act would permit merit pay-raises

 National Coverage and Editorial/Op-Ed Support: